 When you first come to China you will notice that the beds are on the hard side.
 This bothered me when I initially came to China but as I didn’t bother to buy a new mattress I grew used to it and now I sometimes feel like some mattresses are too soft.
 However, if you really don’t like hard beds you can always buy a new mattress or a cheap mattress topper on Taobao(Chinese amazon).
 Or if you really want a western style soft mattress I recommend to go to IKEA.

 This is what an average Chinese rental looks like, The room will have white walls neutral furniture fluorescent light and no decoration at all.
 Usually, it is up to the tenant to make the place look like a home.
 Next article I will talk about 5 things you can to transform your Chinese apartment to your Chinese home.

 5. Rent (房租 Fángzu)

-In western countries the rent is often one month deposit and monthly payment after.
-In China however this is arranged slightly different. when you’re looking to rent an apartment in China you have to take into consideration that most Chinese rentals like western apartments ask for on month deposit, however the rent is often paid per 3 or 6 months instead of monthly payments. this was quite the shocker when I got my first apartment and I suddenly had to gather 8 months rent (including agency fee). so keep that in mind when you’re looking for an apartment.
+In western countries, the rent is often one month deposit and monthly payment after.
+However, in China, this is arranged slightly different.
+When you’re looking to rent an apartment in China, you have to take into consideration that most Chinese apartments unlike western apartments, not only ask for one month deposit.
+But also 3 to 6 months